Machine Semiotics: Methods

 with $(a_{ki}, c_{ki}) \in F$.
 Iteration time is regarded as being discretized.
 To this end, we associate to each instance of time $k$ a corresponding ABC schema

 in order to model the verbal behavior of the user and the resulting machine's actions.

 Starting from a \emph{tabula rasa} state at iteration $k = 0$, we initialize our system with empty lexicon $M_0 = \emptyset$ and antecedent state $a_0 \in X$.
 To the behavior $b_0$ we associate the given utterance $u_0$.
-Additionally, we assume that the cognitive heating displays its current working (epistemic) state either visually (continuously) and/or acoustically to the user after every state transition.
+Additionally, we assume that the cognitive heating displays its current working (epistemic) state either visually (continuously) and/or acoustically to the user after every state transition, making the machine states \emph{observable} to the user \citep{RussellNorvig10}.
 Every further iteration is initialized with the consequent of the previous iteration as antecedent state,

 for $k \in \mathbb{N}_0$.

 For the sake of convenience, we introduce the following notations.
 Let $U = (u, \mng{u})$ be a UMP.
 We define two \emph{projectors} $\mathrm{P}, \mathrm{Q}$ such that $\mathrm{P}U = u$ and $\mathrm{Q}U = \mng{u}$ are the first and second component of $U$, respectively.